iot-lnu/iotlab-pilotcase-Tiva/README.md

 The figure below shows the circuit diagram for the prototype, we used the analog pin (AIN1) and (SCL) (SDA) (VDD)(GND) pins as it is referred to in the figure below.

+NOTE: The red wire (3.3V) of the water level sensor is not connected to VCC, instead to pin `WB_IO2`.
+The reason for this is to control the power consumption of the sensor, e.g. turn `WB_IO2` to LOW (0V) prior to going to deep sleep and turn it to HIGH prior to sampling.

  ![](https://i.imgur.com/gRFGjcP.png)